dapphub/dapptools/README.md

 This configures the dapphub binary cache and installs the `dapp`, `solc`, `seth` and `hevm` executables.

-**NOTE:** Arm support in the GHC haskell compiiler is still fairly bleeding edge, until this situation stabilises, users of M1 macs must run dapptools (and the installer!) under rosetta 2 (i.e. as an emulated x86 program).
+**NOTE:** Arm support in the GHC haskell compiler is still fairly bleeding edge, until this situation stabilises, users of M1 macs must run dapptools (and the installer!) under rosetta 2 (i.e. as an emulated x86 program).
 Make sure `/etc/nix/nix.conf` contains `system = x86_64-darwin`.